 Sleeping on Your Back Can Cause More Harm Than Good

 While sleeping on your back does increase your sleeping surface area, and side sleeping has been linked to shoulder pain, there are several proven disadvantages to back sleeping.
 One study from 1983 found that “consistently, poor sleepers spent more time on their backs with their heads straight.”
-Back sleeping is also thought to cause snoring which is associated with many surprisingly adverse effects such as poor academic performance and daytime sleepiness among children.
-The presence of snoring is associated with headaches and daytime sleepiness in addition to hypertension, heart attacks and stroke.
+Back sleeping is also thought to cause snoring, associated with many surprisingly adverse effects such as poor academic performance and daytime sleepiness among children.
+The presence of snoring is associated with headaches and daytime sleepiness, in addition to hypertension, heart attacks and stroke.

 Best Sleeping Position for Upper Back & Shoulder Pain